azat-co/practicalnode/chapter1/chapter1.md

 ## Checking the Installation

-To test your installation, run the following commands in your Terminal app (command line `cmd.exe` in Windows):
+To test your installation, run the following commands in your Terminal or iTerm app (or in the command line `cmd.exe` for Windows):

 ```sh
 $ node -v